Command is a word that makes us recoil or throw a tantrum.

 15 Thou shalt not steal.

-17 Thou shalt not covet thy neighbour’s house, thou shalt not covet thy neighbour’s wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor anything that is thy neighbour’ (Exodus 20: 1—17 KJV).
+17 Thou shalt not covet thy neighbor’s house, thou shalt not covet thy neighbor’s wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor anything that is thy neighbor’ (Exodus 20: 1—17 KJV).

 This week’s blog is unique.
 Instead of an article, it’s more of an exercise.
 You can complete this alone; however, including children, family, friends, or a Bible study group allows for conversation and more insight as you study each commandment.